 • id — Unique ID for the product, which will be auto-incremented.

-• name — The name of the product.
+• title — The name of the product.

-• desc — The description of the product.
+• description — The description of the product.

 • price — The price of the product.